 - Complete a permanent labor certification (PERM) for the foreign worker.
 This can take from six months to a few years.

-- Get the approval of I-140 visa petition for the foreign worker.
+- Get the approval of the I-140 visa petition for the foreign worker.
 This can take approximately four months.
 However, it is possible to expedite the process that can reduce that to 15 days.

-- Secure the foreign worker’s green card through I-485 visa petition, as long as the applicant is working on a temporary visa within the United States.
+- Secure the foreign worker’s green card through the I-485 visa petition, as long as the applicant is working on a temporary visa within the United States.
 This step can take six months.
 There is no way to expedite this step.

 How Long the PERM Process Will Likely Take

 PERM stands for Program for Electronic Review Management.
 Going through the certification process is a requirement for most foreign workers to get a green card.
 Domestic employers must make advertisements for the job availability for the foreign worker.
-The employer will need to prove to the Department of Labor that there are American workers were able and can qualify to take the position.
+The employer will need to prove to the Department of Labor that there are American workers who were able and can qualify to take the position.

-As a first step in the process, the employer must define the all aspects of the position for the foreign worker.
+As a first step in the process, the employer must define all aspects of the position for the foreign worker.
 This can take several weeks to complete.
 The duties and responsibilities have an imperative role in the scope of the immigration strategy.
 In particular, the initial discussion to the finalization of the job description process can take up to three months to finish.
 It can be even longer for large companies.

 The second step in the PERM process is submitting the prevailing wage request.
 This will need to go to the Department of Labor.
 The employer can also use other methods, such as conducting a survey, to get this information.

 Employers must give the Department of Labor with all information about the job.
-This includes the duties, location, and job requirements.
+This includes duties, location, and job requirements.
 Depending on the job position, the Department of Labor will provide the prevailing wage determination as well as the salary range that the foreign worker must be.

 As of early 2017, it can take 100 days for the prevailing wage determination to be issued for the positing.
 If the employer does not agree with the wage provided, they may request a second determination.
 They also have the option to change the job information and request a new wage.
 The wage determination request can delay the PERM process due to the time it takes the DOL to reply.
 Recruitment for the position will start once the employer gets an ideal PWD.
 This will consist of placing advertisements as well as interviewing other candidates for the position.